 The CALL assessment moves away from focusing on individual people.
 If we want to assess the effectiveness of instructional leadership, we should focus on the work that is happening in the school or district.
 Educators engage in certain practices to improve teaching and learning in schools.
 CALL translates these practices into survey items, and organizes the items into domains that make sense to educators.
 Posing questions about the actual practices of good school leaders makes it easy to understand what needs to be improved in a school.
 Feel free to take a sample CALL survey.

-CALL can be taken once per year or multiple times to assess the progress of school improvement initiatives over time.
+The CALL System (as well as WIDA SIS and Four Domains CALL) can be implemented once per year or multiple times to assess the progress of school improvement initiatives over time.
 Schools can have the entire staff take the survey at the same time during a committed in-service time, or you can invite staff to complete the survey on their own time using any web-connected computer or mobile device.